Evidence-Based Comprehensive Psychological, Nutritional and Medical Care

 For any athlete who comes to McCallum Place looking to address their struggles with an eating disorder, we will provide a free and confidential pre-admission assessment designed to assess medical and psychiatric risks.

-Potential patients can connect with McCallum Place admissions counselors 24/7 to schedule an assessment by calling (314) 968-1900 or by stopping by our St. Louis, Missouri, facility.
+Potential patients can connect with McCallum Place admissions counselors 24/7 to schedule an assessment by calling (844) 250-8532.
 If we determine that you do have an eating disorder, our intake clinicians will discuss whether the Victory Program is right for you.

 Features of eating disorder care for athletes at McCallum Place in St. Louis, MO